Terry Cole, chosen to take over DC's police force, has spent 22 years at DEA

 WASHINGTON (AP) — Attorney General Pam Bondi on Thursday named the head of the Drug Enforcement Administration, Terry Cole, as Washington’s “emergency police commissioner” as she carries out President Donald Trump's unprecedented decision to take over the Washington police department.

-The move comes less than a month after the U.S. Senate conformed Cole to be the DEA's leader and he was sworn in as head of the agency.
+Cole's assignment comes less than a month after the U.S. Senate conformed him to be the DEA's leader and he was sworn in as head of the agency.

 Here's what to know about Cole: